 Breed specific outlets are often the missing piece when it comes to solving behavioural issues in dogs.
 Many owners try to fix frustration, reactivity, or hyperactivity in dogs by increasing walks and exercise.
 But most dogs already get enough physical exercise—what they’re lacking is an appropriate way to express their drives.
 Without a proper outlet, they remain frustrated, restless, and difficult to manage.

 In this post, I’ll go through why breed specific outlets are the key to reducing frustration, how the predatory motor pattern influences behaviour, and how the right outlet can help your dog.
-Plus, I’ll break down the best outlets for different breeds so you can find ones that work for your dog’s needs.
+Plus, I’ll break down the best outlets for different breeds so you can find ones that work for you and your dog’s needs!

 Why Walks Aren’t Essential for a Happy Dog